Michael (footballer, born March 1996)

-Michael Richard Delgado de Oliveira (born 12 March 1996), simply known as Michael, is a Brazilian professional footballer who plays for Campeonato Brasileiro Série A club Flamengo.
+Michael Richard Delgado de Oliveira (born 12 March 1996), simply known as Michael, is a Brazilian professional footballer. who plays as a forward for Saudi First Division League club Al-Ula.

 Club career

 Early career

 Born in Poxoréu, Mato Grosso, Michael started his career with hometown side Escolinha Diamante Verde.
 In 2012 he moved to Goiânia, having failed trials at Atlético Goianiense, Goiás, Vila Nova and Goiânia.

 In 2015, after spending a period representing amateur side Euro Brasil, Michael joined Monte Cristo in the third division of the Campeonato Goiano.
 He made his senior debut on 29 August of that year, starting in a 0–5 away loss against Caldas.

 In 2016 Michael signed a contract with Goiânia; initially assigned to the under-20s, he was promoted to the first team ahead of the year's second division of the Campeonato Goiano.
 He scored his first senior goal on 14 August, netting the game's only in a home success over Evangélica.

 On 26 December 2016, Michael joined Goianésia in the state league first division.
 A regular starter, he scored a hat-trick in a 5–1 home routing of Vila Nova the following 12 March.